LauraNolan/marti-services/taxii_service/README.md

 The [handlers.py](handlers.py) file adds the items to the STIX message.

-Once you add a new to stix function, make sure you add the call to the to_stix function in handlers.
+Once you add a new to_stix_XX function, make sure you add the call to the to_stix function in handlers.py.

 ```python
 def to_stix(obj, items_to_convert=[], loaded=False, bin_fmt="raw", ref_id=None):